Dana Rishpy

 The Following Days

-April 7 (8 days after the party and 11 days after her last contact with them), Dana’s parents received a telephone call at their Manhattan apartment (the number was listed in her diary).
-Upon answering, Dania (Dana’s mother) found herself speaking with Mati.
-He asked if they knew where Dana was as he still had her backpack from the night of the party and wanted to return it to her.
-He said he had not seen her and did not have a way to contact her about the bag.
+On April 7, which was eight days after the party and eleven days after their last contact with her, Dana’s parents received a phone call at their Manhattan apartment.
+The phone number was listed in Dana’s diary.
+When Dania, her mother, answered, she found herself speaking with Mati.
+He asked if they knew where Dana was, explaining that he still had her backpack from the night of the party and wanted to return it to her.
+He said he had not seen her since and had no way to reach her.

 Dania thanked him and asked Mati to leave the bag at the lobby of his residence with a note for Dana.
 After hanging up, Dana’s parents attempted to contact her about picking up her bag from the hotel.
 When the family failed to get a response from her email, they eventually broke into the account on April 15 to see what was going on.
 It was then that they learned Dana had not read her messages nor used the account since approximately two weeks previously.
 They did see an email from Mati dated April 7 (the same day he called) stating that he was leaving her bag at the lobby per the parents’ request if she wanted to get it.